mjancarik/esmj-web-metrics/README.md

 - **request**: Time spent sending the request.
 - **response**: Time spent receiving the response.
 - **TTFB**: Time to First Byte, the time from the start of the request to the first byte of the response.
+- **TTI (Time to Interactive)**: The time it takes for the page to become fully interactive.
+This metric measures the time from the start of navigation until the page is capable of responding reliably to user input.
+It is a critical indicator of perceived performance and user experience.
 - **HTML**: Time spent downloading the HTML document.
 - **resource**: Total time spent on the resource load.
 - **processingToDI**: Time from the end of the response to the DOM Interactive event.